 Weebly plugins and apps

 Weebly has hundreds of apps in the Weebly App Center, some free and some premium ones for purchase.
-However, in comparison to WordPress, Weebly does not even come close to plugins and customizable features.
+However, compared to WordPress, Weebly does not even come close to plugins and customizable features.

-Weebly has many easy-to-use blogging tools, including scheduling features and social media sharing, and is a great option if you have a small business and want to show off your portfolio, connect with your target audience, or have a blog.
+Weebly has many easy-to-use blogging tools, including scheduling features and social media sharing.
+It is a great option if you have a small business and want to show off your portfolio, connect with your target audience, or have a blog.

 Weebly overall usability